 3. Stock Up

-It’s easy to reach out and buy vegetable stock by the boxful. but with a little bit of planning and effort, you can save that money and whip up a rich, nutritious broth using leftover vegetable.
+It’s easy to reach out and buy vegetable stock by the boxful.
+But with a little bit of planning and effort, you can save that money and whip up a rich, nutritious broth using leftover vegetables.
 Not only is it wallet-friendly, you’ll also be doing your part to reduce waste.

 Grab a large sealable plastic bag and use it to store the tops, skins and stems from the vegetables you’re cutting.
 Cores of broccoli and cabbage, carrot tops, peelings from leeks, potatoes or parsnips and corncobs can all be used, add them to the greens from the Brassica family - Brussels sprouts, broccoli, or cauliflower - as these will leave a bitter taste in your stock.
 Pop the bag in the freezer and keep adding to it each time you cook.
 When you have enough to fill a pot, just combine the vegetables with water, your choice of herbs and a little bit of garlic, simmer it for about an hour, strain out the veggies and voila!
 Homemade vegetable stock!